People

 Dr Carinne Piekema is the Public Engagement Manager and Dr Hanna Smyth is the Public Engagement Officer at WIN.
 They develop, deliver, and support a wide range of public engagement activities and training opportunities across WIN.
 Neither have ever played football (though enjoy training for other sports!) but are happy to celebrate when the Dutch or Canadian teams (respectively) have a win.

-For 2023 we are piloting a new programme here at Football on the Brain: Sports Public Engagement Ambassadors, who will develop and deliver activities that connect research with various sport audiences.
-Our four 2023 Sports Sports Public Engagement Ambassadors are:
+We are piloting a new programme here at Football on the Brain: Sports Engagement Ambassadors, who will develop and deliver activities that connect research with various sport audiences.
+Our 2024 Sports Engagement Ambassadors are: